 WHAT IS ALLERGEN LOAD?

-Once your immune system reaches its threshold, that allergen that seemed to do nothing yesterday could cause an immune reaction today.
+Once your immune system reaches its threshold, that allergen that did nothing yesterday could cause an immune reaction today.

-And factors such as sickness, emotional strain, hormonal imbalances and environmental conditions like pollution can push your immune system that much closer to its threshold.
+Other factors can also push your immune system that much closer to the threshold.
+For example, sickness, emotional strain, hormonal imbalances and environmental conditions like pollution.
 This is why your reaction to dust mites and other allergens can appear random and inconsistent.

 REDUCE YOUR EXPOSURE

-Dust mites thrive in moist, dark environments where they have plenty of dead skin cells to feed on, making your bed prime dust mite real estate.
+Dust mites thrive in moist, dark environments where they have plenty of dead skin cells to feed on.
+This makes your bed prime dust mite real estate.
 This is bad news if you’re an allergy sufferer.
-Instead of eight hours of beauty sleep, you get eight hours of exposure to dust mite poop and carcasses, common allergens that trigger nasal congestion, sneezing, postnasal drip, itchy and watery eyes, and asthma symptoms.
+Instead of eight hours of beauty sleep, you get eight hours of exposure to dust mite poop and carcasses.
+These common allergens trigger nasal congestion, sneezing, postnasal drip, itchy and watery eyes, and asthma symptoms..

 FIVE WAYS TO LOWER THE LOAD

-Reducing your exposure to dust mites can make a big difference to your allergen load and your resultant allergy symptoms.
+Reducing your exposure to dust mites can make a big difference to your allergen load.